GHarding95/Weather-Dashboard/README.md

 1. Clone the repository
 2. Install dependencies with npm install
-3. Start the development server with npm run dev
+3. Start the development server with 'npm run dev'
 4. Open http://localhost:3000 in your browser to see the application

 ## Testing

-Run the test suite with npm test
+Run the test suite with 'npm test'